Get up close to agriculture and nature at the VYCC campus.

 VYCC utilizes motorized vehicles to operate its Farm program and maintain its trail network.

-The Farm at VYCC raises a variety of livestock including pastured poultry, laying hens, and cows.
+The Food and Farm Program raises a variety of livestock including pastured poultry, laying hens, and cows.
 Electric fencing is present on the property and visitors are advised to use caution when walking near fencing.